MXNOJBE/F1ConnectX-AndroidApp-Java-XML/README.md

 - **Live Points Tables:** Stay informed about driver standings and team rankings as they happen during the season.

-- **Real-time Data Analytics:** Dive deep into the world of F1 with our dynamic analytics section.
+- ** Data Analytics:** Dive deep into the world of F1 with our analytics section.
 Utilizing the Ergast API and Chaquopy for Python-based plotting, you can analyze live race data, explore race trends, and examine driver performance.

-- **Global Fan Community:** Connect with Formula 1 enthusiasts from around the globe.
-Share insights, engage in discussions, and be part of the passionate F1 community.

 ## Getting Started